Stop-Loss Order Explained with Examples

 Stop-Loss Market Order

 This is your standard stop-loss order.
-The reason “market” is included in the name is because of its function.
+The reason the name includes “market” is because of its function.
 When a security reaches your stop-loss price, it becomes a market order to sell the security at or below the price.
 This is ideal for traders who don’t want to manually watch and exit the market.
 And more times than not, loss is minimal.
-But it isn’t guaranteed that the security will sell at the exact price.
+But it isn’t guaranteed the security will sell at the exact price.
 This is especially true in a fast-paced market or when major news has come out.
 Here’s an example with two possible outcomes…

 You purchase 100 shares at $50 each.
 You set a stop-loss order for $40.
 This means if the price of the shares falls to $40 or below $40, a market order will be executed to sell them.

 Ideally, the share price falls and hits $40.
-The order is triggered, and the shares are sold at $39.95.
-Your loss is effectively minimized, and you avoided a possible devastating loss.
+It triggers the order, and the shares sell at $39.95.
+You effectively minimize your loss, and you avoided a possible devastating loss.

 Worst-case scenario – Let’s say the company was exposed for fraud.
 Its stock tanks.
-When the market reopens, the stop-loss order is triggered, but the securities are sold at a mere $5.
+When the market reopens, the stop-loss order is triggered.
+But the securities sell at a mere $5.
 With 100 shares, that’s a total loss of $4,500.
-This issue is known as slippage.
+This issue is called slippage.

 A stop-limit order trades securities at the stop price or better.
 Since the stop-loss market order takes any price at or below the stop, a stop-limit order can avoid slippage.
 But it leads to a greater problem.
 If the market is moving aggressively and it’s moving against you, you don’t get out of the market.
 Stop-limit orders have two prices: the stop price and the limit price.